 Ever been in a sports arena or train station, where there are dozens of conversations going on around you, making it impossible for you to hear the person standing next to you?
 This scenario rings true in the marketing world as well.
-We are bombarded daily by thousands of images, messages and opinions – all with the purpose of enticing us to act.
+We are bombarded daily by thousands of images, messages, and opinions – all with the purpose of enticing us to act.
 Buy this!
 Think this!
 Don’t go there!
 Like this!
 So, as a business owner, how do you get YOUR brand voice heard?
 Well, it won’t be by pretending you have a plan of action, when all you really have is your Great Aunt Vera cast as the voice talent behind your brand.
 Matching voice characteristics to your brand attributes gains big strides in realizing your goals.
-It’s simple really: three parts strategy, two parts process.
+It’s simple really: three-part strategy, two-part process.

 The Voice Recordings Strategy:

 1. The vocal characteristics of your chosen voice talent should coincide with the characteristics of your brand, which means you need to be able to define and verbally illustrate those characteristics consistently in both voice and vocabulary.
-It may be helpful to create a brand chart, where you list three general terms that define your brand – like classy, fun and smart.
+It may be helpful to create a brand chart, where you list three general terms that define your brand – like classy, fun, and smart.
 Now you have a better understanding of what type of professional voice talent you should be looking for.
 Review your answers to the following questions:

 - What adjectives are the OPPOSITE of what your brand represents?

 2. Align your brand voice with your target customer personas.
-In other words, if you offer the latest in hip and trendy outerwear for women, ages 18-30, you probably don’t want a “grandma” voice featured on you messaging on hold.
+In other words, if you offer the latest in hip and trendy outerwear for women, ages 18-30, you probably don’t want a “grandma” voice featured on your messages on hold.
 It would be confusing, to say the least.
 Your customers need to be able to identify with your brand, thus, your brand voice should appropriately correspond to your target audience.
 Ask yourself: